kasimte/kasimte.github.io/flying/resume.md

 ## Education

-Korea Advanced Institute of Science and Technology.
-Master's Degree in Knowledge Service Engineering, expected February 2020.

-University of Massachusetts Amherst.
-BA in Chinese, Sept 2000 - May 2004.
-Summa Cum Laude.
-GPA: 3.9+.
+- KAIST.
+Masters in Knowledge Service Engineering.
+- UMass/Amherst.
+BA in Chinese.

 ## Other

 - Native English speaker.
 Familiarity with Mandarin, Korean, and Khmer.
-- Massachusetts native.
-Have lived in South Korea, China, and California.
 - Flying experience in New England, California, Florida, and Ireland.

 ## References